dmalik0806/sql-dwh-project-1.1/README.md

 # Overview

 This project is a hands-on Data Engineering implementation focused on building a scalable healthcare claims ingestion and transformation pipeline using Python, SQL Server, and modern data engineering practices.
+The project follows a modular ETL architecture where ingestion, transformation, validation, data quality, metadata management, and file operations are separated into independent reusable components.

 The project is being developed incrementally to simulate real-world enterprise ETL/data warehousing workflows including:
 Data ingestion